avh5399/CMPSC465-COVID-19-Project/README.md

 # CMPSC465-COVID-19-Project
-All credit goes to THE CITY for the data used. https://thecity.nyc
+All credit goes to THE CITY for the data used: https://thecity.nyc

 Data was taken from the following site: